-Green: When some people read that joke, they see it as just a shot at AOC: Alexandria Ocasio Cortez.
-They're being mean to the most hated Congresswoman on the planet.
-But, in Kyle's mind, the joke is actually not aimed at AOC at all.
+Green: When some people read that joke, they see it as just a shot at AOC, Alexandria Ocasio-Cortez.
+They’re being mean to the most hated Congresswoman on the planet.
+But in Kyle’s mind, the joke is actually not aimed at AOC at all.

 (Introspective, low music plays, like a slow, existential lobby.)

-Mann: The great thing about this headline is we're making fun of stupid boomer jokes about AOC, because, at the time, you know, there was just constant memes about AOC being dumb or whatever.
-And so we said, “Well, what if we just kind of went all in with this weird Andy Kaufman bit where we're making fun of ourselves, but we don't tell anybody we're making fun of ourselves?”
+Mann: The great thing about this headline is we’re making fun of stupid Boomer jokes about AOC, because, at the time, you know, there were just constant memes about AOC being dumb or whatever.
+And so we said, “Well, what if we just kind of went all in with this weird Andy Kaufman bit where we’re making fun of ourselves, but we don’t tell anybody we’re making fun of ourselves?”

 Green: Like, I want to know what makes this funny.
 I know that’s the worst question for somebody to ask to somebody who writes jokes, but, like, why is that funny?

 Mann: Yeah.
 [Deadpan.]
-Well, it's funny because General Soleimani died and then they called for flags to be flown at half-mast, to grieve his death.
+Well, it’s funny because General Soleimani died, and then they called for flags to be flown at half-mast, to grieve his death.
 Get it?

 Green: But that’s what I’m saying.
 Like, what—what … [Laughs.]
 Besides just saying the joke over, what makes it funny?